Zellement/shantymen-2019/src/pages/gigs.md

 subtitle: See when and where we're playing next
 image: /img/khc78aaes1q-mzqckujnba.jpg
 ---
-Due to the current situation and following the up to date advice from HM Goverment we very much regret to inform you that all our concerts and rehearsals are in the process of being cancelled and we will not be performing anywhere until we are until we are advised differently.

-We have not taken this action lightly, and we are saddened that we cannot  continiue with our normal fun filled  routine.
-I know I speak for all the Shantymen, when I say, we wish for you all to remain safe, healthy, and look after each other.

-We will be back....

-Fond regards
+Hello all, along witht the vast majority of the great British public we are now able make some tentative plans for the future - almost exactly one year to the day when we went into lock down.
+We said then "We will be back.... " and here we are with a list of our tentative gigs starting on the 29th July 2021.

-Brian....
+Fond regards, Brian....

-Musical Director, Sheringham Shantymen, 18th March 2020
+Musical Director, Sheringham Shantymen, 19th March 2021